We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-WiFi routers are legendarily annoying.
-They’re opaque, with hundreds of obscure settings and features that—unless you love inelegant, browser-based interfaces—are often difficult to even access, let alone tweak.
-They go down for no reason, and if they’re not completely offline the signal is flummoxed by such ordinary problems as a wall in between your device and the hotspot.
-A mesh WiFi system, however, is one of the greatest innovations to come to home internet in years.
+Wi-Fi routers are legendarily annoying.
+They’re opaque, with hundreds of obscure settings and features that—unless you love inelegant, browser-based interfaces—are often difficult even to access, let alone tweak.
+They go down for no reason, and if they’re not completely offline, the signal is flummoxed by such ordinary problems as a wall between your device and the hotspot.
+The best mesh Wi-Fi systems, however, are one of the greatest innovations to come to home internet in years.

-Just another plastic puck with some blinking lights, a mesh wifi station may not look that different from the traditionally cumbersome models.
-It’s so unassuming, you may wonder if it’s worth the extra investment.
-You’ll quickly find, however, that mesh wifi can solve many of the most common problems.
+Just another plastic puck with some blinking lights, a mesh Wi-Fi station may not look that different from the traditionally cumbersome models.
+It’s so unassuming you may wonder if it’s worth the extra investment.
+You’ll quickly find, however, that mesh Wi-Fi can solve many of the most common problems.
 Using multiple nodes, wireless mesh networks let you space access points throughout your house (and yard, if you like), but they don’t act independently.
-Your devices will switch from station to station seamlessly, without the need to save and manually select multiple network names and passwords, and all devices can be configured through cleanly designed smartphone apps.
-WiFi dead spots and degraded speeds can be a thing of the past with the best mesh WiFi, so read on for our guide to which systems excel.
+Your devices will switch from station to station seamlessly without the need to save and manually select multiple network names and passwords.
+All devices can be configured through cleanly designed smartphone apps.

 - Best budget: TP-Link Deco, Version S4

-For this story, we surveyed the top brands and models of mesh WiFi routers on the market.
-While you can’t truly test a mesh WiFi system until you’ve lived with it for an extended period of time, we consulted tons of online research, editorial reviews, and hands-on experience to choose models that best fit people’s homes and lifestyles.
+For this story, we surveyed the top brands and models of mesh Wi-Fi routers on the market.
+While you can’t truly test a mesh Wi-Fi system until you’ve lived with it for an extended period, we consulted tons of online research, editorial reviews, and hands-on experience to choose models that best fit people’s homes and lifestyles.